forta-network/docs/docs/sla.md

 ### Proof of Detection
 Scan nodes must execute assigned bots, provide metrics and deliver any alerts emitted by them.
 If a scan node falsely claims bot execution, censors or tampers with any alert, SLA score will be 0 for the whole scan node pool for the calculated hour.

-Types of failures:
+There are two types of failures:
-- Missing Proof
-- Bad Proof

 #### Missing Proof